-Any woman who’s cried herself to sleep at the arrival of her period may find it hard to imagine much in common with a woman who knew at age 12 that motherhood wasn’t for her.
-Nevertheless, life without children in a Mom-centered world can spark a “square peg” reaction in every NotMom.
+Any woman who’s cried herself to sleep at the arrival of her period may find it hard to imagine she has much in common with a woman who knew at age 12 that motherhood wasn’t for her.
+Nevertheless, life without children in a Mom-centered world can spark a square-peg reaction in every NotMom.

 Also heard: DINKY (adds the qualifier, “Yet”); THINK (Two Healthy Incomes, No Kids); and THINKER (adds the qualifier, “Early Retirement”),

 → ACCEPTANCE & COMMUNITY: “I guess you could say I’m childless by happenstance.
 Lately, though, it hasn’t been a very happy happenstance.
 I always imagined I’d have kids.
 I just didn’t feel any pressure to do it right away, and without that pressure, it didn’t happen for me… [At 43, I started] a four-year odyssey that has included long, costly explorations of all forms of adoption, and fertility treatments.
 The deeper we explored, the more desperate I became.
 My desperation was hard on me and on those who were close to me.